Zolyn/i3-video-wallpaper/README.md

 # i3-video-wallpaper

-requires xwinwrap-git from AUR, xdotool, mpv
+Play dynamic wallpapers in i3wm (using XWinWrap and MPV).

-support pausing the video when a window other than the desktop is focused
+Support pausing the video when a window other than the desktop is focused

+## Dependencies
+- xwinwrap-git (AUR)
+- xdotool
+- mpv

+## Optional Dependencies
+- ffmpeg (to generate thumbnail)
+- feh (to set wallpaper)
+- imagemagick (to blur the generated thumbnail)

 ## Basic Usage
 ```bash